jrihon/thesis/chapters/00_chapter/00_section_03.typ

 === Molecular Mechanics
 //To encapsulate the essence of a standard Molecular Dynamics simulations, a set of molecules are spawned inside a virtually limitless box.
 The properties of the molecules are defined in several files located on the machine - the _force field_.
 These files supply the simulation engine with information on how the molecules are allowed to behave, and most important, restrict unfavoured behaviour.
 The engine itself is the program that lets the molecules move about, logs and corrects the motion of molecules.
 ==== Making the molecules move
-While Quantum Mechanics approximates the Schrödinger equation to retrieve the energy of small molecules, Molecular Mechanics performs atomistic simulations that can handle thousands of atoms at a time.
-One way of applying this, is by carrying out a Molecular Dynamics simulation: a long and continuous calculation that is steered by the provided force field.
+While quantum mechanics approximates the Schrödinger equation to retrieve the energy of small molecules, molecular mechanics performs atomistic simulations that can handle thousands of atoms at a time.
+One way of applying this, is by carrying out a molecular dynamics simulation: a long and continuous calculation that is steered by the provided force field.
 The word simulation is important here because we attempt to recreate what happens to the molecules we want to study in real life.
 The virtual atoms are 'free' to move about and are left to make instantaneous interactions with the possibility of stabilising.
-To correctly represent the movement of the atoms, MM makes use of classical mechanics to model the dynamic trajectory through Newton's equation of motion :
+To correctly represent the movement of the atoms, MD makes use of classical mechanics to model the dynamic trajectory through Newton's equation of motion :
 $
 f_i = m_i a_i #h(1em) arrow.r #h(1em) f_i = m_i frac(d^2 r_i, d t^2) = - frac(diff, diff r_i) U(r_1, r_2, ... r_N)
 $ <eq-classnewtion>